rehanzo/VisioNomicon/README.md

 # VisioNomicon

 VisioNomicon is a powerful Python-based command-line utility tool designed to rename image files using the capabilities of GPT-4.
-The application generates descriptive filenames based on a user given template.
+Descriptive filenames are generated based on a user given template and the content of the image.

 ![demo][DEMO]